 1. Wear GOOD sturdy footwear.
 The roads and paths are gravel.

 2. If you have a small kiddo then take a pram/buggy not a stroller, there are a few hilly bits to tackle.
-(You can hire 3 wheeler buggy's for $5.00)
+(You can hire a great pram/buggy's for $10.00)

 3. Definitely try the old school bakery pies and cakes, Delish

 4. Buy your tickets online to save on time and queues and consider a membership.
-If you go twice in a year you are pretty much in front if your kids are over 5.
+With membership, you’re still in front if you visit twice in a year and have 4 kids aged under 21 (currently $243 p.a. for family of 2 adults+4 kids is less than 2 family tickets)

 5. Prepare for a DAY trip.
 There is so much to do and eat and see!

 the nitty gritty